mustafabuke/3Dtrack/README.md

-The specifications of the projected are described in the project report.
+The specifications of the project are described in the project report.